krtanay/Multi-AI-Agent-Project/README.md

 # 🤖 Multi-AI-Agent-Project — Next-Gen Multi-Agent Assistant

-Welcome to the **Multi-AI-Agent-Project**!
+Welcome to the **MultiMinds**!
 This project is a powerful and extensible framework to create and deploy collaborative, research-oriented AI agents for answering queries, automating research, and providing grounded insights.
 Featuring a modern Streamlit interface, web-powered answer capabilities, modular core, and containerized deployment — jumpstart your next AI agent project, research assistant, or personalized chat system!

 ---